hanmmmmm/robot-path-planning/README.md

 # to-do
-update some of the gifs, since they were recorded with a very early version of code, which may casue non-optimal solution.
+update some of the GIFs, since they were recorded with a very early version of code, which may casue non-optimal solution.

-(The code has updated, but gifs need re-recording)
+(The code has been updated, but GIFs need re-recording)

 ----
 # Demos

 Each of the demo contains 5 samples played in sequence.

-They are using tasks with identical start/goal.
+They are using tasks with identical start/goal position.

 ----
 ### Breadth First Searching